 How long will the full-time program take to complete?

-The program is an average of four years, full-time.
-For example, the BSN-DNP program is set up so that the student completes two semesters of doctoral coursework in their first year, then completes the clinical coursework in their second and third years, and finally completes the program with their 9-unit capstone DNP project.
-You should refer to the specific course grids available for each specialty.
+The program is an average of 2.5 years, full-time (year round).
+For example, the BSN-DNP program is set up so that the student completes three terms of doctoral coursework in their first year (Fall-Spring-Summer), then completes the clinical coursework in their second year (Fall-Spring-Summer) and completes the program with Clinical Residency & their DNP Project in the fall term of year 3.
+You should refer to the specific program guides available for each specialty.
 Please refer to the links on the right-hand side of the screen, choosing an entry point (BSN or MS) and appropriate specialty.

 Is there a part-time option?

 We do offer a part-time option for DNP students with Nurse Practitioner options.
-We require part-time students to be enrolled in at least 6 units per semester as opposed to at least 9 units for full-time study.
+We require part-time students to be enrolled in at least 6 units per semester.
+Part-time study is only available during the pre-clinical portion of the program and adds an additional year to degree completion.

 How do I find an Nurse Practitioner preceptor?
 Can I do my clinical hours locally?
 Is there assistance from the college?